knutkirkhorn/btc-value/README.md

     // => e.g. $16258
 });

-// use true as a parameter to get the value as a double btcValue(true).then((value) => {
+// Print the current value in double if true is used as a parameter btcValue(true).then((value) => {
     console.log('$' + value)
     // => e.g. $14081.60